Leberknödelsuppe: A Taste of my Bavarian‑Franconian Roots

 Leberknödelsuppe is a classic Central European dish, beloved in Germany, Austria, and the Czech Republic.
 It features tender dumplings made from liver, herbs and breadcrumbs gently simmered in a clear, well-seasoned broth.
 My mother always used her Fleischwolf (meat grinder) to prepare the dumplings, and while a food processor works just fine today, I personally recommend a Ninja mixer for a smooth, reliable texture.

-Begin with ½ pound of calves liver, cleaned and trimmed.
+Begin with the calves liver, cleaned and trimmed.
 For a milder flavor and softer texture, you can mix in a bit of minced pork.
 This combination creates a balanced dumpling that’s rich but not overpowering.

-Add 1 tablespoon of cream cheese to the liver mixture—this is a small but essential touch that lends creaminess and helps bind the ingredients.
-Then, finely chop 1 small onion and 2 tablespoons of fresh parsley.
+Add 1 stale roll, soaked and squeezed, to the liver—this is a small but essential touch.
+I finely chop the onion (fry in some butter), garlic, parsley and marjoram.
 These aromatics bring brightness and depth to the dumplings.

-Season the mixture with ½ teaspoon of ground nutmeg, ½ teaspoon of salt, and a few generous grinds of black pepper.
-Nutmeg is traditional and adds a warm, earthy note that pairs beautifully with liver.
+Season the mixture with salt, and a few generous grinds of black pepper. a little nutmeg is optional, it traditional and adds a warm, earthy note that pairs beautifully with liver.

-Place all these ingredients—liver, pork (if using), cream cheese, onion, parsley, and seasonings—into your mixer or food processor.
+Place all these ingredients—liver, pork (if using) onion, parsley, and seasonings—into your mixer or food processor.
 Blend until smooth and uniform.

-Next, add ¾ cup of breadcrumbs and 1 egg to the mixture.
+Next, add breadcrumbs and the egg to the mixture.
 Pulse again until everything is well combined.
 The mixture should be firm enough to shape into dumplings.
 If it feels too soft, add a bit more breadcrumbs or a spoonful of flour until the texture holds.

 Form the dumplings by hand, rolling them into small balls.
 They should be compact but not overly dense—just enough to hold together during cooking.